victorwss/pipatest/README.md

 ### Servicing HTTP

-Finally, the main class of the application is (unsurpisingly) called `Main`.
+Finally, the main class of the application is (unsurprisingly) called `Main`.
 The class that actually uses Javalin in order to serve HTTP requests is the `GameServer` class, which also is responsible for configuring the OpenAPI/Swagger plugin for Javalin.

 The input and output data are serialized and deserialized by Jackson, which maps them to three different classes, namely `UserData`, `PositionedUserData` and `HighscoresTableData`, accordingly to the data format needed by each of the application's endpoint.
 Those classes are simple immutable carrier of data with no business logic.